ValveSoftware/GameNetworkingSockets/README_P2P.md

 * Either host may initiate the connection.
 * The hosts may initiate the connection at the same time.

-This situation involves race conditions that arecan be tricky to get right, especially when authentication, encryption, ICE roles, etc are involved.
+This situation involves race conditions that can be tricky to get right, especially when authentication, encryption, ICE roles, etc are involved.
 With symmetric connect mode, sorting out these race conditions and producing a single connection is handled by the API.